Lizhang1994/basic_server_demo/README.md

-This is a basic multi-IO server based on C++.
+This is a basic multi-IO game server based on C++.